mldbai/mldb/container_files/public_html/doc/builtin/procedures/Procedures.md

     "id": "2016-12-15T19:43:52.938291Z-463496b56263af05"
 }
 ```
 Other procedures will have similar responses.
+Note that this is currently implemented for procedures
+of type `transform`, `import.text` and `bucketize`.

 ## Cancelling a procedure